Creepsy/parser_generator/README.md

     l:list <COMMA> v:value -> l append (?, [v]);
     name:<NAME> v:value -> list(name, []) append (?, [v]);
     ```
     The keyword "append" is used to do such a change to a return-object.
 You have to specify all changes to the individual members of the type.
 Members which you can't or doesn't want to append to have to be replaced with the placeholder '?'.
-You always have to put the objects you want to add to a list in square brackets.

     A rule has to return a user defined type, so it is not possible to return lists or tokens.